 A review of Clostridium.

-This informative and up-to-date book is an invaluable review on current research in astrobiology and is an essential acquisition for anyone involved in this cross-disciplinary field.
+Informative and up-to-date, this book is an invaluable and timely review on current research in biofilms and is an essential acquisition for anyone involved in this area.

 ClostridiumThe genus Clostridium represents a heterogeneous group of anaerobic spore-forming bacteria, comprising prominent toxin-producing species, such as C. difficile, C. botulinum, C. tetani and C. perfringens, in addition to well-known non-pathogens like solventogenic C. acetobutylicum.
 In the last decade several clostridial genomes have been deciphered and post-genomic studies are currently underway.
 The advent of newly developed, genetic manipulation tools have permitted functional-based and systems biology analyses of several clostridial strains.